bipulkkuri/plainspec-mocha-reporter/README.md

 plainspec reporter for Mocha.

 The plainspec-mocha-reporter is a reporter for mocha.
-Useful for scenarios when async calls are logged so that console is clean for test report.
+Useful for scenarios when async calls are logged so that console is clean for test report and view.

 Installation
 =====